 When you’re working on repairing your credit, it’s smart to know how your credit information is collected so you know where to go to look for improvement.
 Credit reporting agencies are private companies that collect certain types of data to create your credit report.

-Lenders, credit card companies, and other creditors then access this information to determine whether or not to approve your applications for credit and how much interest to charge.
+Lenders, credit card companies, and other creditors then access this information to determine whether or not to approve your application for credit and how much interest to charge.
 While there are many small credit reporting agencies (also referred to as credit bureaus), the three main ones are Equifax, Experian, and TransUnion.

 These are the ones that major creditors reference when requesting your credit report for applications.
 Let’s find out who these three credit bureaus are, what they do, and how they affect you.